 That said, what happens when your relationship goes beyond strictly business — say, when your partner is your best friend?
 Or even your sibling?
 While it may seem like a no-fail plan — you know each other through and through, right? — it certainly still comes with its own unique set of intricacies.
 Think: navigating disagreements, drawing boundaries without compromising your friendship, or separating work from play.

 However, for all the potential stressors, there are still plenty of BFF-turned-business partner success stories to look to, which is why we’re partnering with PayPal to explore what it really takes to make this innately complicated relationship work.
 Ahead, we’ve tapped folks who nailed the friendship/partnership duality — and others who’ve faced some less-than-desirable outcomes.
 Keep reading to dive into the highs and lows of going into business with your bestie — and assess your risk accordingly.

 Start with a foundation of mutual trust

-More importantly, you’ll already have established the strong relationship necessary for pursuing business together, explains Shontel Cargill, a licensed marriage and family therapist at counseling and psychiatry group Thriveworks who specializes in friendships.
-“This foundation is needed to collaborate, communicate ideas, and realize your collaborative vision for the business.”
+More importantly, you’ll already have established the strong relationship necessary for pursuing business together, explains Shontel Cargill, a licensed marriage and family therapist at counselling and psychiatry group Thriveworks who specialises in friendships.
+‘This foundation is needed to collaborate, communicate ideas, and realise your collaborative vision for the business.’

 Be sure to set boundaries